replane-dev/replane/README.md

 ### Optional

-- `ORGANIZATION_NAME` – display name shown in the UI (e.g. sidebar project switcher).
-If not set, the label is omitted.
-- `ALLOW_SELF_APPROVALS` – if set to `true`, allows proposers to approve their own proposals.
-By default (false), self-approvals are not allowed.
 - `DATABASE_SSL_CA` – custom SSL/TLS certificate authority (CA) for PostgreSQL connections.
 Use this when connecting to databases that require custom SSL certificates.

 ## JavaScript SDK